 You’ll have to live in an area where Xfinity is available and not be subscribed to Xfinity in the past 60 days.
 You can apply online or by visiting an Xfinity store in person.Apply for Comcast’s Internet Essentials program

-In response to the COVID-19 pandemic, the FCC has launched a $50/mo. internet subsidy ($75/mo. if you live in Tribal lands) for eligible households.
-To qualify, you’ll need an income that is at or below 135% of the federal poverty guidelines or participates in an assistance program like SNAP, Medicaid or Lifeline.
-Anyone who experienced a job loss or furlough since Feb.
-29, 2020 is also eligible.
-You can apply online, by mail or directly through your provider.Learn more about the Emergency Broadband Benefit
+The FCC recently launched a $30/mo. internet subsidy ($75/mo. if you live in Tribal lands) for eligible households.
+To qualify, you’ll need an income that is at or below 200% of the federal poverty guidelines or participates in an assistance program like SNAP, Medicaid or Lifeline.
+You can apply online, by mail or directly through your provider.Learn more about the Affordable Connectivity Program

 Other affordable providers